Skip to main content

 Transfer pricing documentation for related-party transactions

-Tax notice review, response preparation, and FBR submission
+Tax notice response, assessment review, and appeal coordination

 Tax clearance certificate applications